rpy2/rpy2/doc/source/robjects.rst

    If translation is not desired, the class :class:`functions.Function` can be used.
-With that class, using the special Python syntax `**kwargs` is one way to specify named parameters that contain a dot '.'
+With that class, using the special Python syntax `**kwargs` is one way to specify named arguments that contain a dot '.'

    It is important to understand that the translation is done by inspecting the signature of the R function, and that not much can be guessed from the R ellipsis '...' whenever present.
-Parameters falling in the '...' will need to have their R names passes, as show in the example below:
+Arguments falling in the '...' will need to have their R names passes, as show in the example below:

    >>> graphics = importr('graphics')